 The annual report of the Royal Court provides an account of the official activities of the Royal Family and the operation of the Court during the previous year.
 A short summary of the latest report may be found below.

 The report is intended to provide better information about and increase understanding of the activities of the Royal House of Norway and the Royal Court.
 A full version of the annual report and Royal accounts is available in Norwegian, and may be downloaded as PDF.

-The annual report and accounts of the Royal Court for 2017 were submitted to the Presidium of the Storting, the Ministry of Local Government and Modernisation, and the Office of the Auditor General of Norway.
+The annual report and accounts of the Royal Court for 2018 have been submitted to the Presidium of the Storting, the Ministry of Local Government and Modernisation, and the Office of the Auditor General of Norway.